 The castle was built between 1518 and 1532 by François I for his personal weekend retreat.
 During the construction, 1,800 workmen were employed.
 The grand architectural plan of the château, modelled after an Italian church, was a way to show off his power.

-Visiting the château of Chambord (€11): The free handout is pretty good.
+Recommendations to visit the château of Chambord (€11): The free handout is pretty good.
 You should however consider getting an audio guide (€5) or booking a guided-tour (€7) as the castle interior is mostly empty and you will need a proper narration so as to imagine how it was.

 Gracefully arching over the Cher river, Chenonceau was nicknamed the “château of the ladies”, as it housed many famous women over the centuries, while their husbands were away on the king’s business.
 Find a riverside view of the château that will allow wonderful pictures.
 You will be swept up in the magical architecture and the glorious surroundings: exquisite formal gardens and landscape parkland.

-Chenonceau is one of the most visited French castle.
+Along with Chambord, Chenonceau is one of the most visited French castle.
 Chenonceau was the first castle in France to be built for pleasure only.
 There is no defensive equipment.
 In 1547, king Henry II gave it to his mistress, Diane de Poitiers until the King died and she was kicked out by the King’s wife, Catherine de Medicis.
 The masterpiece of the castle is the three-story Grand Gallery, 200 feet long that spans the river.
 One can imagine the grand banquets that were hold there.

-Visiting the château of Chenonceau (€12.50): the iPod video audio-guide (€4.50) is worthwhile, to wander through the fascinating interior.
+Recommendations to visit the château of Chenonceau (€12.50): the iPod video audio-guide (€4.50) is worthwhile, to wander through the fascinating interior.
 There’s also an audio-guide for kids.
 Alternatively, you can download the tour from the apple store for free to your mobile device.

 You can see these French castles on a map of Loire Valley by clicking on the link.